 Members of the ASV come from all walks of life.
 Many of our members had little or no formal training in the science and art of archeology before they got involved with a local chapter of the society.
 Although the society boasts a large number of professional archeologists, the majority of the society's most active members, including most of our board members and elected officers, are amateur archeologists.
 Herein the title of archeologist is used to describe anyone who participates in archeological survey, excavation, analysis, or discourse in order to increase their own knowledge, to further knowledge of archeology in general, or for the sheer love of doing archeology.
 Amateur archeologists participate in archeological projects for a wide variety of reasons.
 The term "volunteer archeologist" is sometimes used to describe professional archeologists who spend their personal time participating in projects.
 Anyone with an interest in archeology, history, or old things is invited to join the society.
 No prior knowledge, skills, or aptitudes are required, although an enjoyment of the outdoors is recommended.
 We also freely interchange the spellings of archaeology and archeology, according to the preferences of our contributing authors.

 The society is a strictly volunteer organization.
 None of the officers, board members, or support staff are paid for the time they contribute.
-The money that the society brings in from dues, book sales, contributions, etc., is used to publish the Quarterly Bulletin, the ASV Newsletter, and the Special Publications series.
+The money that the society brings in from dues, book sales, contributions, etc., is used to publish the Quarterly Bulletin, the ASV Newsletter,the ASV and Kittiewan Facebook Pages,, and the Special Publications series.
 We support field projects, procure additional volumes for sale, and support the minimal infrastructure of the society as well.

 Artifacts are never sold or purchased in the name of the society.

 The society seeks to promote the knowledge of archeology through public education.